 In a busy footballing calendar, there are often plenty of squad changes for EFL Cup matches, so we will pick through the matches on offer to provide the best betting options available, with previews prior to each round.

-Tottenham Hotspur v Chelsea
+Tottenham Hotspur v Brentford

 19:45, Sky Sports, Tottenham Hotspur Stadium